ShimonNavon/ShimonNavon/README.md

-An SQL and Javascript expert with a CS degree from Harvard University
+software expert with a CS degree from Harvard University